Nicotrz/DeadPenalties/README.md

 ## Code structure

-This code is meant to show a correct usage of the Inheritance.
+This simple game is meant to show a correct usage of the Inheritance with Swift.
 For example, main characteristics of a weapon are on the Weapon class:
 ```Swift
 class Weapon {